RPG Cavern Themes – Personal Favorites

 The list below is a compilation of some of my own personal favorite cavern themes in RPGs.
-As usual, I have attempted to provide an eclectic mix of tracks from all sorts of RPGs throughout the years, and I’m sure that I have missed many amazing tunes as a result.
+I have attempted to provide an eclectic mix of tracks from all sorts of RPGs throughout the years, but I’m sure that I have missed many amazing pieces as a result.
 But that’s where you come in – be sure to leave your own personal favorites down in the comments below.

 Illusionary World – Final Fantasy IV